0xAtelerix/docs/technology.md

 - Hot databases: Designed to handle real-time data writes with periodic conversion into immutable snapshots.
 - Immutable databases: Read-only incremental state snapshots that represent historical blockchain states.

-These immutable databases serve as a historical record of the blockchain {"off the blockchain" is the Appchain data (not really a blockchain more a DAG, or is a da layer of the supported blockchains??} offer several advantages:
+These immutable databases serve as a historical record of the blockchain {"of the blockchain" is the Appchain data (not really a blockchain more a DAG, or is a da layer of the supported blockchains??} offer several advantages:

 - Snapshots can be shared with other nodes via BitTorrent-like protocols, enabling efficient data synchronization.
 - Operators can verify and validate the integrity of immutable databases before downloading, ensuring tamper-proof data distribution.